Peel Park, Bradford: History

 A public meeting took place in St George's Hall, Bradford on 13 August 1850 to discuss the creation of a park as a memorial to Sir Robert Peel who had died that year.

 Together with a government donation of £1,500, funding was raised from Sir Robert Milligan, Sir Titus Salt, Forbes and Company and by numerous other private subscriptions to purchase 26 ha of land that was subsequently named Peel Park Estate, and some 22.6 ha of this land was developed as Peel Park.
+John Beanland, another leading figure in the project, worked closely with Salt and Milligan to facilitate the purchase and secure financial backing, ensuring the park’s creation.

 The park was opened in 1853 and a series of galas were held in the park to raise funds to pay off the remaining debt for the purchase of the land and its layout as a park—this took some 12 years.

 In 1870 the park was conveyed to the Municipal Borough of Bradford, and is now owned by the City of Bradford.

-Money was then raised for local hospitals by the galas until 1936 when the last gala was held.
+Money was then raised for the Joint Hospital Fund of Bradford by the galas until 1936 when the last gala was held.

 In the 1900s the park lake had a large ornamental fountain and a footbridge crossing the lake.

 Slightly higher and to the east of the lake, separated by low cascade was a second smaller lake remodelled from a fish pond.

 To the north east of the lake was a fossilised tree and to the north west of the lake a conservatory—but all these have gone.
 Also missing are two statues of children, a sweep and shoeblack, executed by Mawer and Ingle and presented in 1867.

 In 1902 an ornamental bandstand was erected midway along The Terrace but today this location is occupied by the statue of Sir Robert Peel.

 Another lost feature is the two cannons captured by the British in the Crimean War.

 The park had a total of four drinking fountains but two have been lost.

-The park had its own plant nursery south of the north western entrance at Bolton Road with computer controlled greenhouses but this property was sold off for commercial use reducing the park's 22.6 ha.
+The park had its own plant nursery south of the north-western entrance at Bolton Road with computer controlled greenhouses but this property was sold off for commercial use reducing the park's 22.6 ha.

 In 1997 Bradford City's centenary year, 100 trees were planted in the park and this is commemorated by a stone plaque on a boulder near the southern entrance.